SeiaShibu/ART-POP-AI-IMAGE-GENERATOR/README.md

 💾 Easy Image Download: Download your generated and edited images with a single click.

 🚀 Quick Start
-Follow these steps to get ARTPop up and running on your local machine.
+Follow these steps to get IMGpop up and running on your local machine.

 Prerequisites
 Python 3.8+